 The tech worker movement has found traction in vertical integration.
 In such an example, software developers, who are retained, well paid, and given preferable working conditions, have advocated for the service workers or warehouse workers, who are treated as replaceable and working under much more precarious conditions.
 This high-profile example at Amazon occurred in early May when a top executive, Tim Bray, resigned over the treatment of warehouse workers during the crisis.

 Even in worst-case scenarios, such as layoffs, the efforts of workers organizing have shown success.
-In mid-May, Kickstarter laid off a significant amount of its employees, but it was the Union which fought for the best possible severance packages.
+In mid-May, Kickstarter laid off a significant amount of its employees, but it was the Kickstarter Union which fought for the best possible severance packages.

 Educators, adjunct teachers and graduate school workers are also organizing during the crisis in response to job insecurity, the challenges of austerity, and the risk of reopening.
-(3) The salaries of adjunct professors can barely support families, yet their labor is vital to institutions.
+(3) The salaries of adjunct professors can barely support families, yet their labor is vital to institutions and students.
 Adjuncts have not been properly set up for distanced teaching, and simultaneously fear losing their healthcare and support for unemployment insurance.
 (4)

 The crisis has hit artists and creative workers on the jobs front – 62% of artists and creative workers are fully unemployed because of COVID and 80% do not yet have a plan to recover.
 (5)